 Brush the teeth at least twice or thrice a week to remove any tartar and plaque buildup.
 This will help in preventing gums and tooth-related diseases, including bad breath.

-Trim the nails of your dog at least once or twice a month and make sure that they are hindering your dog’s movements.
+Trim the nails with dog nail clippers at least once or twice a month and make sure that they are hindering your dog’s movements.
 Check your dog thoroughly when you groom him and make sure that he does not have any sores or rough patches.

 For feeding, the recommended amount of food for a Cavalier King Charles Spaniel is ½ to 1 cup of high-quality dry dog food, divided into two meals.
 Feed premium-quality and vet-recommended dog food and try coconut oil for dogs also for healthy skin, coat, digestive system, and dental health.